 Hoping for a table for date-night or a chilled evening with friends?
 Booking is essential.
 One of the best things about it is that you’re pretty unlikely to be rubbing shoulders with other tourists.
 This is a place where the clientele speak Dutch – a real Amsterdam food-lovers’ spot for those very much in the know.

-More recently (about 18 months ago) they opened up an “Eetbar” next door best described as Wilde Zwijnen’s younger brother.
-Serving up tapas-style small plates inspired by French and Spanish cuisine, 5 days a week (its closed Sundays and Mondays) has if anything if anything further enhanced Wilde Zwijnen’s reputation and it means securing a seat is usually only available to forward-planners.
+Following their success, they then opened an “Eetbar” next door best described as Wilde Zwijnen’s younger brother and now known as Bar Bachrach.
+Serving up tapas-style small plates inspired by French and Spanish cuisine, 5 days a week (its closed Sundays and Mondays) has, if anything, further enhanced Wilde Zwijnen’s reputation and it means securing a seat is usually only available to forward-planners.
 I’m not the biggest fan of Amsterdam’s endless tasting menus (I tend to know what I want to eat and prefer not to have surprises) so it was the Eetbar we headed to on our most recent trip to the city.

 As with so many of Amsterdam’s best hotspots, a warm evening meant that tables had been moved to the terrace.
 Reservation names are chalked on table tops, and the place was packed.